1. Introduction

 Listing 24.
 Usage of the YAML folding sign

-- name: call a very long command line
+- name: Call a very long command line

-command: >
+ansible.builtin.command: >

 echo Lorem ipsum dolor sit amet, consectetur adipiscing elit.